 Make sure to reshape clothes when you lay them to dry, or the wool may dry misshapen.
 There’s dry cleaning, which saves clothes from any contact with water.
 If you read “dry clean,” it’s more of a recommendation than necessary when looking at the label.
 You should do so when it says “dry-clean only” because these clothes are prone to shrinkage.

-Contrary to what you might think, dry cleaning isn’t dry at all.
-Instead of using water, this cleaning method relies on perchloroethylene, or “perc,” for short.
+Contrary to what you might think, dry cleaning isn’t dry.
+Instead of using water, this cleaning method relies on perchloroethylene, or “perc” for short.
 This chlorinated molecule can’t penetrate protein-based fibers, so it doesn’t cause any shrinkage.

 - Use cold water and avoid the dryer.